 Hold for 2 seconds and then return to the starting position before repeating with the other leg; that’s one rep.

 You should use the dumbbell that fits with your goals, lighter for fat burning, heavier for muscle building.

 The deadlift is a fantastic exercise that works nearly all the muscles in your body; the key is to get your form right.

 Place your barbell in front of your feet and stand with your feet shoulder-width apart.
 Bend your knees, keeping your back straight but angled forward.

 Grip the bar firmly, for safety you should grip one hand palm facing inwards and the other with palm outwards.

-Lift pushing up through your legs until you are stood straight.
-Your arms remain straight, the barbell will be approximately waist height.
+Lift pushing up through your legs until you are standing straight.
+Your arms remain straight, and the barbell will be approximately waist height.
 Hold for a moment then lower back to the floor.

 Stand on a step or the bottom stair in your house.
 The rear half of your foot should be off the stair.
 Slowly push yourself upwards onto tiptoes and then back down.
 You may need to hold on for balance when you first do this.